Facebook Marketplace Scams to Watch Out For

 If a seller changes the price of an item after you message them, walk away, Paxton says.
 It could be a sign that you are dealing with a scam called bait-and-switch, in which a scammer lures in customers with a low price but then tries to sell them a different, more expensive item.
 “As soon as they show signs of inconsistency, back out,” Paxton says.
 “It’s not worth the drama.”
 Facebook Marketplace’s guidelines also suggest declining requests from the seller “to make additional payments for shipping or other previously unlisted charges after the transaction is complete.”

 What to do if you think you’ve been scammed

 Facebook Marketplace is constantly searching for scams and removing listings that violate their policies, but they don’t catch everything.
 If you believe you have been scammed, you should immediately report the incident to Facebook and block the scammer, experts say.
 To report a seller on Facebook Marketplace, click the Marketplace icon in the left-hand corner of your screen, click the listing from the seller that you want to report, and then click on the name of the seller.
 From there, click the three-dot icon and select Report Seller; then follow the on-screen instructions.
-You can also alert the Federal Trade Commission and Internet Crime Complaint Center if you lost money.
+You can also alert the Canadian Anti-Fraud Centre.

 Next, learn how to avoid these 10 online scams.